-MICROCOMPUTER APPLICATIONS SPECIALIST -CERTIFICATE (MCSP.CERT)
+COMPUTER SUPPORT SPECIALIST - CERTIFICATE (CSST.CERT)

-Students completing this certificate are prepared to assume a variety of positions in an automated office setting.
-The certificate contains most of the core computer classes in the microcomputer applications specialist associate degree.
-Students completing this certificate may find jobs as an applications specialist, information office manager, end user support technician, information systems associate, personal computer (PC) coordinator, or software specialist.
+Students completing this certificate are prepared to assume a variety of positions in a computerized office setting.
+The certificate contains most of the core computer classes in the Computer Support Specialist Associate Degree.
+Students completing this certificate may find jobs as a computer support specialist, Computer applications specialist, information office manager, end-user support technician,information systems associate, personal computer (PC) coordinator, or software specialist.
 Students can also continue on for the associate degree or may complete this certificate to improve current job skills.